 If you often work from home, contact with colleagues can become diluted.
 Then there is a real chance that you will feel excluded from what is happening in the office.
 So use online platforms to communicate with your boss and colleagues regularly.
 Ask questions or respond to messages from others.
 This way, you stay involved with the ins and outs of your team.

 Also remember to strategically plan your telecommuting days.
 Have you got a (staff) meeting?
 Make sure you can be there in person.
-If the colleagues are going to have a drink after work, or if a teambuilding activity is planned, make sure you can attend in person.

 What can Mensura do for you?